Walmart Black Friday 2019: These are the best deals now

 That pulls together three of the best-ever PS4 exclusives -- albeit ones that are not for younger kids.

-Read more at GameSpot: The best PS4 Black Friday 2019 deals Read Sony PS4 Slim review.
+Read more at GameSpot: The best PS4 Black Friday 2019 deals.
+Read our PS4 Slim review.

 For die-hard Star Wars fans, this is the deal to beat.
 Jedi Fallen Order is a hotly anticipated game, and there probably isn't a better console to play it on than the Xbox One X in UHD 4K.
 The Deluxe Edition of the game features some premium in-game skins and 90 minutes of behind-the-scenes video content.
 The bundle also includes three months of Xbox Live Gold.
 Read our Xbox One X review.